martynhoyer/gatsby-starter-netlify-cms/src/pages/logistics.md

           - id: 1
             text: >-
               You can commission Corse Concierge to work on a project basis.
-              We'll discuss with you the scope of work, and then provide a quote to cover this before work commences.
+              We'll work together to scope the work, and then provide you with a quote.
+          - id: '2'
+            text: >-
+              You’ll know exactly how much you are spending from start to finish.
       - heading: Hourly rate or daily rate
         id: 2
         paragraphs:
           - id: 1
             text: >-
-              When working on less defined tasks we offer hourly and daily rates.
-This flexible solution is perfect for regular clients.
+              When you give us less defined tasks we can offer you hourly and daily rates.
+This flexible solution is perfect for you if you need medium term support.
           - id: 2
             text: >-
-              We always provide time breakdowns to show where your money is going.
+              We provide you with time breakdowns to show where your money is going.
       - heading: Fixed duration contract or ad-hoc
         id: 3
         paragraphs:
           - id: 1
             text: >-
-              With longer term customers we can work on a fixed contract with regular time and tasks for better budgeting.
+              If you don’t know what the future holds, but you need support now, you need a fixed term contract.
+We can do that.
           - id: 2
             text: >-
               Just need us occasionally?
-We don't have any minimum charges, so can help out ad-hoc.
+We don't have any minimum charges, so can help you out ad-hoc.
     title: The financial
 ---

-Corse Concierge work with our clients in whatever way suits them best.
+Corse Concierge can work with you in whatever way suits you best.

 Need support but not sure where to start?
 [Get in touch →](/contact).